Origin of circular and triangular pores in electron-irradiated hexagonal boron nitride: Results and discussion

-Overall, our results show that binding of O radicals to boron atoms is energetically much more favourable than binding to nitrogen atoms, with the B--O--B configuration being the most stable.
-We checked that at least for a double vacancy, this holds true also for $\pm1$ and $\pm2$ charge states (Supplemental Material~\cite{supp2025}).
-Interestingly, we also sometimes observe the B--O--B configuration experimentally~\cite{supp2025}.
+These results show that binding of O radicals to boron atoms is energetically much more favourable than binding to nitrogen atoms, with the B--O--B configuration being the most stable.
+We have verified that this holds true for at least a double vacancy, also for $\pm1$ and $\pm2$ charge states (Supplementary Table 2~\cite{supp2025}).
+Interestingly, this has been previously seen in STEM images~\cite{li_prolonged_2023}, and we have also observed the B--O--B configuration in our data.
+Fig.~\ref{fig: Figure 7} shows the beginning of a pore formation under the electron beam in oxygen pressure of $5\times10^{-8}$~mbar.
+At first glance, we see bright atoms at the pore edges in the raw image (Fig.~\ref{fig: Figure 7}a), which are more evident in a double-Gaussian filtered image (Fig.~\ref{fig: Figure 7}b).
+A line profile~(Fig.~\ref{fig: Figure 7}b) and the corresponding intensity graph are shown in Fig.~\ref{fig: Figure 7}c.
+The values have been normalized against boron so that their ADF intensities are 1, and the other intensities have been calculated assuming $I \propto Z^{1.64}$~\cite{krivanek_atom-by-atom_2010}.
+Here we also see oxygen atoms sitting at nitrogen sites in B--O--B configuration, which is consistent with our DFT calculations.

-To get a more realistic model of experimentally observed pores, we extended the supercell to a size of $8\times8$ and used the projector-augmented wave DFT method with a linear combination of atomic orbitals (LCAO) basis better suited for larger systems~\cite{Mortensen2023}.
-Two distinct triangular pore types were studied: one with edges terminated by nitrogen atoms and the other with edges terminated by boron atoms, both created by removing 17 atoms.

-At the edges, both boron and nitrogen atoms are undercoordinated and seek stabilization by adsorbates, particularly atomic oxygen.

-We calculated the adsorption energies and performed nudged elastic band (NEB) simulations to estimate the energy barriers for the desorption of B–O and N–O species and found that adsorption of an oxygen radical on a boron atom releases 8.45~eV, while desorption of the B--O species requires overcoming a barrier of 6.78~eV.
-By comparison, adsorption on a nitrogen atom releases 5.54~eV, and the desorption of N–O requires overcoming a lower barrier of 2.97~eV.
+To obtain a more realistic model of experimentally observed pores, we extended the supercell to $8\times8$ and used the projector-augmented wave DFT method with a linear combination of atomic orbitals (LCAO) basis set, better suited for larger systems~\cite{Mortensen2023} (Methods).
+Two distinct triangular pore types were studied: one with edges terminated by nitrogen atoms and the other with edges terminated by boron atoms, both created by removing 17 atoms from the hBN lattice.
+At the edges, both boron and nitrogen atoms are under-coordinated and seek stabilization by adsorbates, particularly atomic oxygen.
+We then calculated the adsorption energies and performed nudged elastic band (NEB) simulations to estimate the energy barriers for the desorption of B–-O and N-–O species and found that adsorption of an oxygen radical on a boron atom releases 8.45~eV, while desorption of the B--O species requires overcoming a barrier of 6.78~eV.
+By comparison, adsorption on a nitrogen atom releases 5.54~eV, and the desorption of N–-O requires overcoming a lower barrier of 2.97~eV (Supplementary Fig.~4--5~\cite{supp2025}).

-Although both adsorption processes are exothermic, the stronger thermodynamic driving force is again observed for oxygen adsorption on boron edges.
-The magnitudes of the desorption energies support the assumption that an electron beam is necessary in addition to the absorption of atomic oxygen to induce pore growth.